Dfalm-Original/Jiuuijh/paoriiu/README.md

 ## ⚠️ There is not and there will not be a translated version of the *project* in English (from me)

-> however f you want an English version (*or in another language*) you are free to do so ; translate and adapt this text & full PROJECT which is under [WTFPL license](Licence.md).
+> however if you want an English version (*or in another language*) you are free to do so ; translate and adapt this text & full PROJECT which is under [WTFPL license](Licence.md).
 ----
 # - 🔵⚪️🔴  Présentation du projet « Jiuuijh »
 Ici tu es à la racine du projet tu peux commencer par lire le premier volet ["p’Aoriiu Jiuuijh"](https://github.com/Dfalm-Original/Jiuuijh/tree/main/paoriiu) : SPOILER  🫣 il y a plusieurs volets